Wang-Landau sampling: a criterion for halting the simulations: A criterion for finishing the simulations

+If the number of MCS before verifying the histogram for flatness is chosen not too large, say 10,000, then during the simulations with the same modification factor the checking parameter $\varepsilon$ is calculated many times.
+The idea of the proposed criterion is that if $\varepsilon$ remains less than a predefined threshold limiting value, which we will refer to as $limit$, until the histogram meets the flatness criterion for this WL level, then we save the density of states and the microcanonical averages and stop the simulations.
+The expedient of observing the behavior of the specific heat to end simulations have been used in a more informal way in Ref. \cite{eisenbach}.

-is a more stringent, but a safer parameter.
-Top of Fig. \ref{checking} shows the evolution of the temperature of the peak of the specific heat beginning from $f_{11}$ calculated for $L=80$ as a function of the Monte Carlo sweeps\cite{mcs} using the $80\%$ flatness criterion.
+Top of Fig. \ref{checking} shows the evolution of the temperature of the peak of the specific heat beginning from $f_{5}$ calculated for $L=80$ as a function of the MCS using the $80\%$ flatness criterion.
 The dots show where the modification factor was updated.
-The lower panel shows the evolution of the checking parameter $\varepsilon$ during the same simulation.
-In this example one can see that if $limit=2\times10^{-4}$ was adopted the simulation would be finished at $f_{14}$, before the effective stabilization of the output.
-Using $limit=10^{-4}$ the simulation proceeds up to $f_{16}$.
-The dotted line shows what would be the results if the simulation would be continued up to $f_{19}$.
+The lower panel shows the evolution of the logarithm of the checking parameter $\varepsilon$ during the same simulation.
+In this example one can see that for $limit=10^{-2}$, $10^{-3}$, $10^{-4}$ and $10^{-5}$, the simulation would be finished at $f_{8}$, $f_{13}$, $f_{15}$, and $f_{19}$, respectively.

-This criterion for finishing the WLS has two main advantages.
-First of all it is not necessary to determine $f_{final}$ for a representative size, as prescripted in reference \cite{caparica1} since it is defined automatically for each independent run.
-The second convenience is that different runs can proceed up to different final modification factors, depending on the evolution of the simulation.